To learn more about the difference between routine, urgent, and emergency care, click below.

 Urgent Care

-An illness or injury that requires prompt medical attention, but is not an emergency medical condition, such as:
+An illness or injury that requires prompt medical attention, but is not an emergency medical condition.
+Examples of urgent care needs include:

 • Minor injuries like sprains or broken fingers/toes